 - The projects established in the free zones and their profits shall not be subject to the provisions of Egyptian taxation laws and the duties within them.

-- Except for the passenger cars, all the equipment, supplies, machines and transportation vehicles necessary for exercising the project’s activities in the free zones shall not subject to customs taxes, sales tax or any other taxes or duties.
+- Except for passenger cars, all the equipment, supplies, machines and transportation vehicles necessary for exercising the project’s activities in the free zones shall not be subject to customs taxes, sales tax or any other taxes or duties.

 Guarantees & Incentives: